box/viewer.js/README.md

 `.crocodoc-page` and `.crocodoc-page-content` classes can be used to style pages, but there are some important restrictions:
 * `.crocodoc-page`: padding should be used to adjust page spacing (never use margin for this)
-* `.crocodoc-page`: background should be transparent, unless you want the background to also appear as a border (based on the padding size) - use `.crocodoc-page-content` for changing the background of pages
+* `.crocodoc-page`: background should be transparent - use `.crocodoc-page-content` for changing the background of pages (including adding a background-image, such as a loading indicator)

 Examples:
 ```css